lando/platformsh/docs/development.md

+---
+title: Development
+description: Learn how to develop and contribute to the Lando Platform.sh recipe
+---

 # Development

 This guide contains information to help onboard developers to work on the [Platform.sh](https://platform.sh) integration, hereafter referred to as "the plugin".